Viraj0305/Email-Classification/README.md

 How the local Gmail flow works:

-- Open the frontend and click `Connect Gmail and Load Inbox`
+- Open the frontend and click `Connect Gmail and Rank Inbox`
 - On the first sync, the backend opens a Google sign-in window in your browser
 - After consent, a local token file is stored in `backend/.gmail-token.json`
+- Messages are ranked by AI priority and each one gets a short summary
+- Each email also shows its detected language
-- Select one inbox email from the loaded results
+- Select one inbox email to inspect its summary, priority, category, explanation, and language in detail
-- Click `Classify Selected Email` to run the main classifier on that message

 ## Run the frontend